 4-A. Simple Change: Put the Top Back on, and You're Done!

 Once the water is back in the tank, you can replace the glass top and you are good for another week.

 Since they have been soaking in the bucket (I do this in my bathtub) after my 15–20 minutes, I will remove the bucket and pour the water/bleach solution into the toilet and hold my hand on the plants and rocks.
-I do this so nothing gets poured into the toilet by accident, so do it slowly.
-I have had a plastic plant go down the toilet so fast, that I couldn't catch it.
-Fortunately it was a soft plant and went right down.
+I do this slowly so nothing gets poured into the toilet by accident.
+I had a plastic plant go down the toilet so fast, that I couldn't catch it.
+Fortunately, it was a soft plant and went right down.
 But be careful.
 I often take out the heavy rocks and wash those in clear water separately.
-You can of course dump the water in the bath tub, but then you have to wait for it to go down the drain to refill the bucket.
+You can of course dump the water in the bathtub, but then you have to wait for it to go down the drain to refill the bucket.

 Now fill the bucket another 4–5 times, swish the plants with your hands a few times to help remove any of the bleach and dispose of the water.

 Warning: If you don't completely remove all the bleach from your plants and rocks, you can kill all the fish in your tank.
 So be sure you wash everything in clear water completely.

 If you want to clean the rocks and accessories better, you can do this in your sink.
 I put in a heavy hand towel in the sink to prevent any scratching or damage to the sink from the rocks.
 I use a small fingernail brush to scrub the rocks and accessories.

 6-B. Complete Change: Replace the Accessories and the Water

 Take the clean plants and rocks and replace them in your aquarium.
 You may find it easier to do this before you replace the water on a complete change.

 Now you have the plants, rocks and accessories where you want them, then you can add the water (just like we did in steps 2-A and 3-A for the simple change).